History of Split: Venetian period

-By this time the population was largely Croatian, while Romance Dalmatian names were not as common, according to the Medieval city archives.
+By this time the population was largely Croatian, while Romance Dalmatian names were not as common, according to the medieval city archives.
 The common language was Croatian, but Italian (a mixture of Tuscan and Venetian dialects) was also spoken due to Italian notaries, school teachers and merchants.
 The city's autonomy was greatly reduced: the highest authority was a prince and captain (conte e capitanio), assigned by Venice.

 Split eventually developed into a significant port-city, with important trade routes to the Ottoman-held interior through the nearby Klis pass.
 Culture flourished as well, Split being the hometown of Marko Marulić, a classic Croatian author.
 Marulić's most acclaimed work, Judita (1501), was an epic poem about Judith and Holfernes, widely held to be the first modern work of Croatian literature.
 It was written in Split and printed in Venice in 1521.
 The advances and achievements were reserved mostly for the aristocracy: the illiteracy rate was extremely high, mostly because Venetian rule showed little interest in educational and medical facilities.

+In the latter half of the 16th century, Daniel Rodriga, a Jewish merchant, worked tirelessly to persuade Venetian authorities to establish Split as a key point on a new trade route connecting Venice with the Ottoman Empire.
+After securing approval in 1581, he moved to Split to oversee the construction of a "scala," or stopover complex, but due to financial difficulties and the death of his stonemason, the project stalled.
+Ultimately, the Venetian government resumed the project, re-engaging with Rodriga, and completed it in 1592, transforming it into a state-owned venture critical to regional trade.

 In 1797 Split was ceded to the Habsburg monarchy by the Treaty of Campo Formio, ending 377 years of Venetian rule in the city.